Turtle Dreams: Background

 In the late 1970s Monk acquired a turtle named Neutron as a pet.
 Monk commented in a 2016 New York Times interview, "When I first got her I had a lot of dreams about her, very strange dreams.
 And then I started thinking, how does a turtle think?
 What would a turtle mind be, and if she's sleeping, what would a turtle dream be?"

 In a 2010 interview, Monk said she found standard music concerts boring, and said "at that time I started to try to feed in elements to that situation—like one little element of movement.
 Turtle Dreams is a music piece that has a very simplified movement component.
 I was working on that music myself, and then I thought 'wouldn't it be interesting if the movement had a totally simple counterpoint?
 So instead of standing there singing, what about if we went from side to side?'
 And from there, the piece seemed to make itself."
 She also added, "When I was working on it I didn't realise some things that I see now.
 There's a certain fascist element to it, and I wasn't conscious of that at the time....
 There's a flatness, a surface style to the people, and maybe a kind of narcissism too."

 The film version of the piece includes footage of turtles, initially in natural settings and then walking across a world map and through a miniature model of a Western city.
 This footage was photographed and directed by filmmaker Robert Withers.

 Reception

 AllMusic awarded the album four stars, with Ted Mills calling it "A daring display of vocal gymnastics and a journey back to childhood when all sounds were wondrous."

 After its premier, John Rockwell of The New York Times wrote, "The effect is rich, enigmatic and compelling."

-Writing in 2010, Isla Leaver-Yap suggested that Turtle Dreams is "one of Monk's most aggressive and direct works" and comments, "The proximity of players to audience, and the blank stare that they deliver, push Turtle Dreams into a place of intimate hostility, where the emotional charge does not derive from the content but from the format and tone in the work."
+Writing for Afterall, Isla Leaver-Yap suggested that Turtle Dreams is "one of Monk's most aggressive and direct works" and comments, "The proximity of players to audience, and the blank stare that they deliver, push Turtle Dreams into a place of intimate hostility, where the emotional charge does not derive from the content but from the format and tone in the work."

-In 2020, interest in the performance piece was reignited after coverage by YouTube movie-review channel Red Letter Media, who featured a copy of the WGBH filmed version on their show "Best of the Worst".
-They gave the performance a negative reception, with panelist Rich Evans stating that he held it "in utter contempt;" nevertheless, Turtle Dreams tied in voting for the best video, being dubbed both "most entertaining" and "jaw-dropping cringe embarrassment."